-Complete the Common Application.
+Common Application.
 All applicants are required to apply online.

 All applicants must provide official high school and/or college transcripts.
 If you are currently in school, submit transcripts for all coursework taken to date.
 Applicants who have attended multiple high schools can submit only the graduating school’s

-Transfer Applicants: Transfer applicants who have completed fewer than 24 college credits (on a semester system) must submit high school transcript(s) in addition to college transcripts.
+Transfer Applicants: Transfer applicants who have completed fewer than 24 college credits (on a semester system) at the time of application must submit high school transcript(s) in addition to college transcripts.
 Transfer students must

 By Mail: Official transcripts should have an original signature or a raised university seal, and must be in a sealed envelope that has been signed or stamped by the issuing university’s registrar or records office.
 Applicants can either

 Electronic Transcripts (U.S./Domestic Institutions Only): The New School accepts electronic transcripts only from our approved vendors.
 The New School’s approved vendors, in order of preference, are